 The inbox and the help buttons, which were previously located next to the search bar at the top right, have been moved to this header bar.

-The overall color scheme is now darker
+A darker overall color scheme

-The cool and famous main color of Discord’s UI was #313338, dark gray - the new design uses #2e2e34, a darker one.
-The main difference between the colors is that the new design color is a has bit more blue and green in it, while the red ratio is slightly lowered.
+The cool and famous main color of Discord’s UI was #313338, dark gray - the new design uses #323339, a darker blue-gray.

-Following the general color and styling changes, the new search bar has a lighter color and bigger border radius, making it look much more modern.
-This change can be seen across all popups on the new design.
+Following the general color and styling changes, the current search bar features a lighter color and a larger border radius, making it appear much more modern.

-The voice channel mini-dashboard redesigned
+A redesigned voice channel mini-dashboard

 Find and monetize Discord servers with Whop